Should I buy the freehold?

-There are calculators online but none of them are particularly reliable as there are so many variables involved in estimating the cost.
-Freehold prices vary in the same way property prices vary but certainly the shorter your lease, the pricier your freehold.
+In terms of working out the cost to buy the freehold, there are calculators online but none of them are particularly reliable as there are so many variables involved in estimating the cost.
+Freehold prices vary in the same way property prices vary, but certainly the shorter your lease, the pricier your freehold.

-In terms of what the costs involve, to buy your share of the freehold you will need to pay your flat’s share of:
+In terms of costs to buy your share of the freehold you will need to pay your flat’s share of: